mharbaugh0/training-project-cont/README.md

     bash start-app.sh
     ```

     or if you are running docker in a windows wsl2 distro, go to docker/Dockerfile and comment out the lines labeled "Not Windows".
+    Also, update the UNAME and UGROUP values to what you want.

     ```
     docker compose up --build